-- Adjuvant manages life sciences investment funds focused on new or improved technologies for public health challenges that cause significant morbidity and mortality in low- and middle-income countries ("LMICs").
-As such, Adjuvant contributes to the achievement of UN SDG 3: Ensure healthy lives and promote well-being for all and at all ages. - Adjuvant's strategy aims to drive meaningful improvements in the public health of LMICs while pursuing top-tier financial returns.
-Adjuvant executes this strategy by investing in promising public health technologies and structures its investments to ensure they are made accessible to those who need them most. - Adjuvant primarily targets the following public health challenges in line with UN SDG 3 and many of its targets: - Neglected, high-burden, and emerging infectious diseases, including, without limitation, anti-microbial resistance and pandemic threats - o Maternal, newborn, and child health challenges - Sexual and reproductive health - Improving nutrition in undernourished populations in the developing world - Adjuvant targets late-stage life science technologies ("LSTs") that are designed to be accessible with respect to quantity and price and with the potential to deliver meaningful improvements in global public health.
-LSTs targeted by the Covered Assets are expected to include vaccines, therapeutics, diagnostics, and medical devices but may at times include other enabling technologies ("OETs") such as telemedicine, health informatics, delivery devices, and novel healthcare service models. - Adjuvant directs the majority of its investment activity to opportunities that have human efficacy signals from a phase II-or-later clinical trial or similar arm's-length evaluations.
+- Adjuvant manages life sciences investment funds focused on new or improved technologies for public health challenges that cause significant morbidity and mortality in low- and middle-income countries ("LMICs"). - Adjuvant supports life science technologies globally, with an emphasis on clinical-stage companies in the United States and Europe, while selectively investing in other regions as well, including LMICs.
+Adjuvant utilizes a range of financing structures, investing mainly in preferred equity, but also with the flexibility to invest in convertible debt, project finance, and royalty-based financings, among others. - All innovations backed by Adjuvant contribute to the achievement of one or more of the UN's Sustainable Development Goals, with an emphasis on: - o SDG 2: Zero Hunger - SDG 3: Good Health and Well-Being - SDG 5: Gender Equality - o SDG 9: Industry, Innovation and Infrastructure. - Adjuvant's strategy aims to drive meaningful improvements in the public health of LMICs while pursuing top-tier financial returns.
+Adjuvant executes this strategy by investing in promising public health technologies and structures its investments to ensure they are made accessible to those who need them most. - Adjuvant primarily targets the following public health challenges in line with UN SDG 3 and many of its targets: - Neglected, high-burden, and emerging infectious diseases, including, without limitation, anti-microbial resistance and pandemic threats - Maternal, newborn, and child health challenges - Sexual and reproductive health - Improving nutrition in undernourished populations in the developing world. - Adjuvant targets late-stage life science technologies ("LSTs") that are designed to be accessible with respect to quantity and price and with the potential to deliver meaningful improvements in global public health.
+LSTs targeted by the Covered Assets are expected to include vaccines, therapeutics, diagnostics, and medical devices but may at times include other enabling technologies ("OETs") such as telemedicine, health informatics, delivery devices, and novel healthcare service models.

+Adjuvant directs the majority of its investment activity to opportunities that have human efficacy signals from a Phase II-or-later clinical trial or similar arm's-length evaluations.
 Adjuvant looks for compelling proof-of-concept data to support investment decisions.
 Adjuvant has a small allocation available for pre-proof of concept ("PPC") investments, which include investments that precede the availability of Phase IIa safety and efficacy data.